 A good display is the first thing you should consider when shopping for a drawing tablet.
 Drawing on a low-quality display is not only frustrating, but it will also produce low-quality work.
 A fairly good display should consist of:

 Most drawing tablets come with embedded operating systems which means that you cannot change them later.
 The Operating system will determine which graphic editing software you can install.
-Although some of the best graphic editing software like CorelDRAW are available across most platforms, OS like Android have very few professional graphic editing software on their platforms.
+Although some of the best graphic editing software graphic editing software like CorelDRAW are available across most platforms, OS like Android have very few professional graphic editing software on their platforms.
 It is therefore important to buy a drawing tablet that runs on a more common tablet OS like Windows.

 Furthermore, if you are buying a drawing tablet to use alongside a computer, you should ensure that they are compatible.
 It would, for example, be unhelpful to buy a Windows tablet while you use a mac.
 Transferring the work from one device to the other alone will be a headache.